Presentation: Adult with microscopic haematuria

 - R194 Haematuria: This indication is for a small gene panel test and multiplex ligation-dependent probe amplification (MLPA).

-- R195 Proteinuric renal disease: All gene variants linked with Alport syndrome are included in this panel test.
+- R195 Proteinuric renal disease: This indication uses whole genome sequencing (WGS) to analyse a large panel of genes associated with proteinuria.
+All gene variants linked with Alport syndrome are included in this test.
 Proteinuria with haematuria is a common presentation of Alport syndrome.
-This test includes whole exome sequencing (WES) or a medium-sized panel MLPA.

 - R257 Unexplained young onset end-stage renal disease: This indication should be used for patients up to the age of 36 presenting with unexplained end-stage renal disease where no cause has been identified by clinical assessment, biochemistry, imaging or biopsy.
-Whole genome sequencing (WGS) is used to analyse a large panel of genes associated with end-stage renal disease.
+WGS is used to analyse a large panel of genes associated with end-stage renal disease.

 - R89 Ultra-rare and atypical monogenic disorders: This indication should be considered for individuals with an atypical presentation of a complex disorder or malformation, where broad analysis of multiple gene panels that potentially cross different clinical indications is the optimal approach.
 This test includes microarray and WGS, with panels selected by the requesting clinician.
 Authorisation from clinical genetics is required.